1. Using this website

 The accessibility regulations don’t require us to fix PDFs or other documents published before September 2018 if they’re not essential to providing our services.
 For example, we don’t plan to fix old issues of the Love Middlesbrough magazine.

-Any new PDFs or Word documents we from this point forwards will now meet accessibility standards.
+Any new PDFs or Word documents we add to this website from this point forwards will meet accessibility standards.

 Our accessibility road map below shows how we aim to improve accessibility across this website.